d215steinberg/GildedRose-Java/README.md

 All tests still run green because all tests assume a single item.
 We add a couple of tests specifying multi-item behavior.
 The tests initially fail.
 We restore the loop in our code.
 The tests pass.
 ### [Lesson #19: Adding a failing test for the new requirement](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2319)
 Now that we have fully characterized the existing behavior of the system, we can write a failing test for our new requirement.
 We will not be able to make this test pass without some refactoring, so we **@Ignore** the test for time being.

-Since our unit test coverage is complete, **TexttestFixture.java** is no longer needed.
-We delete it.
 ## Part IV: Essential Refactoring
 ### [Lesson #20: Refactoring: The low-hanging fruit](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2320)
 We extract variables and methods, and we move code around.
 Our code is cleaner than before, but not to the point where we can implement the new requirement.